 One area in which Australia's performance over the 2000s was less impressive is the growth of output per capita.
-While average real GDP growth, at 3 per cent, was roughly 1⁄2 percentage point less than in the 1980s and 1990s, growth in real GDP per capita was 3⁄4 percentage point less than in the 1990s reflecting the stronger population growth in the 2000s (Figure 3).
+While average real GDP growth, at 3 per cent, was roughly 1⁄2 percentage point less than in the 1980s and 1990s, growth in real GDP per capita was 3/4 percentage point less than in the 1990s reflecting the stronger population growth in the 2000s (Figure 3).
 Further, much of this growth in per capita GDP reflected greater use of factors of production: labour utilisation increased with the decline in the unemployment rate and the increase in the participation rate, while the pick-up in investment resulted in faster growth in the capital stock (Figure 4).
-The relatively weak growth in output given the stronger growth in labour and capital reflects the marked slowing in multifactor productivity growth in the 2000s.
+The relatively weak growth in output given the stronger growth in the 2000s.
 In contrast, productivity growth, and so growth of GDP per capita, had accelerated in the 1990s following significant economic reforms.

 While growth in productivity and GDP per capita were weak in the 2000s, this was offset by the large increase in the terms of trade, which resulted in faster real income growth.
 Real gross domestic income (GDI) per capita grew at an average annual rate of 2.3 per cent, the fastest rate since the 1960s, and well above the 1.5 per cent average growth in per capita real GDP.
-Since this margin between GDP and GDI growth reflected the increase in the terms of trade from higher commodity prices, and the mining sector has significant foreign ownership, some of this income growth will have accrued to foreigners (see Connolly and Orsmond in this volume).
+Since this margin between GDP and GDI growth reflected the increase in the terms of trade from higher commodity prices, and the mining sector has significant foreign ownership, some of this income growth will have accrued to foreigners (see Connolly and Orsmond (2011)).